 SHARE THIS RECIPE:

-Jay Wadams is a cookbook author and food photographer.
-Current Flipboard Food Writer in Residence and Le Cordon Bleu Gastronomy and Nutrition graduate.
+Jay Wadams is a cookbook author, food photographer and Le Cordon Bleu Gastronomy and Nutrition graduate.
 Based in Italy 🇮🇹 Germany 🇩🇪 and Australia 🇦🇺.